UBC-NSS/git-notifier/README.rst

         ones are reported. ``<branches>`` is a list of comma-separated names of heads to treat this way.

+    ``--changeset``

+        Group commits from a push into one single changeset email.
+This email will include the concatenation of all commits.
+This is different than ``--allchanges`` in that commits that have been reported in the past will still be omitted from the changeset email.
+If this is set, ``--maxdiffsize`` will apply to the email as a whole.

     ``--debug``
         Prints the mails that would normally be generated to standard error instead, without sending them.
 The output